,

 Dear Parents/Carers,

-We hope you all had a lovely Christmas break.
-Happy New Year!
-The children have had a lovely first term in Year 3 and we look forward to all the different learning experiences in the new year.
-We particularly enjoyed learning about the Stone Age in History and discovering all the different types of rocks in Science, doing so many different practical activities.
-Our favourite activities were making volcano models and making milkshakes as part of our instruction writing.
-Throughout the term, we have been constantly impressed with their enthusiasm and keenness to engage in all the learning, asking intelligent questions and explaining their thinking.
+We hope you all had a lovely Easter break.
+I cannot believe we are into the Summer Term already.
+The children have had another lovely term in Year 3 and we look forward to all the different learning experiences in this term.
+We particularly enjoyed learning about the Egyptians in History and exploring magnets and light in Science.
+We have enjoyed learning about fractions using cakes and other practical equipment and we even used our powers of estimation to make a piece of paper into a metre.
+Throughout the term, I have been constantly impressed with the children’s enthusiasm and keenness to engage in all the learning, asking intelligent questions and explaining their thinking.

 At Home